Guyverix/Gnome-Multimonitor-Wallpaper/README.md

 1. clone the repository and then run the setup script.
   i.
 It will create a .multi_wall directory in your HOME path and set the system tray, as well as add a menu item.
 2. Start the Multi_Wallpaper from the menu, and go into Customize >> Edit Config File.
   i.
+Set your INDEX value to where your wallpapers reside on your hard drive. ii.
+You CAN set as "dir1 dir2 dir3" if they are spread out on your system.
+  i.
 From there edit the R1_[#] values with what your monitor resolutions are.
 Note that this starts at zero, and not one for the number of monitors.
 3. Set your SPAN_SIZE_R1 to the sum of all X values so we know how wide your monitor "set" is.
   i. set your SPAN_SIZE_RT to be the same value as SPAN_SIZE_R1 if you only have a single row of monitors.
 If there are